 Unconscious Bias - Modules & Workshops

-The first two of four planned modules provide an important first step in foundational Unconscious Bias education, and can be accessed by faculty, librarians and staff at our three campuses through Success Factors (ideally as an integrated part of a program of education).
+The first three of four planned modules provide an important first step in foundational Unconscious Bias education, and can be accessed by faculty, librarians and staff at our three campuses through Success Factors (ideally as an integrated part of a program of education).

 Each module should take about 30 minutes to complete.

 - Definition and description of Unconscious Bias

 - Module 2.
 Effects of Unconscious Bias on Assessment.